Leadership Development and Resources

 Welcome!
 Our hope is that the following resources provide you training and materials to help you move one step as a leader and make your group a great success.
 By having these resources available 24/7, you have the opportunity to learn valuable skills through equipping videos and articles.
 New materials will be continually added, so be sure to check back often!

 Leading a small group

 You don’t have to have it all together to lead a Small Group—you just have to be willing to let God use you.
-To host a group, you simply choose a topic that interests you; then, select a time and location to meet with others to share it.
-In addition, we will provide you a few essential tools like first-time leader training, a directory where others can find your group and support throughout the semester.
+To host a group, you simply choose a topic that interests you, then select a time and location to meet with others to share it.
+In addition, we will provide you with a few essential tools like first-time leader training, and a directory where others can find your group and support throughout the semester.
 We believe God uses Small Groups to change people’s lives, and as a Small Group leader, you get to be a part of that.

 If you want to become a group leader or want more information, fill out the following form: